-My scholarship lays at the intersection of race, gender, place, education, and Black girlhood studies.
+My scholarship lays at the intersection of race, education, place, and Black girlhood studies.

 A chapter of this dissertation (published with Youth & Society) examines the multiple contexts that inform the racialized identities of Afro-Latina girls.
-I argue that while their homes and schools construct a Latinx mestiza identity that rejects and dehumanize Blackness, afterschool programs can affirm this identity.
-I suggest that embracing Black identity has positive implications for the healthy adolescent development of Afro-Latina girls, as it allows them to attach positive meaning to an identity they already embody.
-A version of this paper received the Rutgers Sociology Matilda White Riley Qualifying Paper Award (2020) and an honorable mention from the Latino/a/x Sociology Section of the American Sociological Association.
+Here I argue that journeying equips these girls with the ability to reject mestizaje ideology and attach positive meaning to their Blackness.
+A version of this paper was awarded the Rutgers Sociology Matilda White Riley Qualifying Paper Award (2020) and an honorable mention from the Latino/a/x Sociology Section of the American Sociological Association.

-Additionally, I wrote the epilogue "On the Uses of History" for the Scarlet in Black: Slavery and Dispossession in Rutgers History volume published by Rutgers University Press.
-Here I argued that the university must confront its history with slavery as prerequisite for moving towards an inclusive and equitable institution.
-I also co-authored a chapter in the upcoming volume Black Feminist Sociology: Perspectives and Praxis titled “Nothing About Us, Without Us: Reinscribing Black Feminism in Sociology.”
+Additionally, I wrote the epilogue "On the Uses of History" for the Scarlet in Black: Slavery and Dispossession in Rutgers History volume published by Rutgers University Press and co-authored a chapter in the edited volume Black Feminist Sociology: Perspectives and Praxis titled “Nothing About Us, Without Us: Reinscribing Black Feminism in Sociology.”

-I am currently working on a project with Hana Shepherd analyzing how bullying and discipline function as two differently racialized systems of punishment in schools and on a separate paper with Zaire Dinzey-Flores on implementing a Black Latina Epistemology to survey design.
+I am currently working on a project with Hana Shepherd analyzing how bullying and discipline function as two differently racialized systems of school punishment and on a separate paper with Zaire Dinzey-Flores on implementing a Black Latina Epistemology to survey design.